 |Insurance Adviser||Willis Risk Services (Ireland) Ltd.|

 |Architectural Adviser||Coady Architects / FCBS Studios / BDP|

 The Contract Notice for this project was published in November 2019.
 Click here to view the OJEU notice.

 Following a pre-qualification process, three candidates were shortlisted and Invited to Participate in Dialogue (August 2020).

 A "Meet the Buyer" event took place on 9th December 2020.
-Organised in partnership with Enterprise Ireland, this event will take place virtually.
+Organised in partnership with Enterprise Ireland, this event took place virtually.